ucsdlib/workshops/_posts/2023-01-10-gps-skills-courses.markdown

 ## Audience

-* GPS graduate students (do not need to have any previous knowledge of programming or the tools presented in the course to attend).
+All GPS graduate students (do not need to have any previous knowledge of programming or the tools presented in the course to attend).

 ## Resources
 * [Workshop Website](https://ucsdlib.github.io/WIN2023-GPS-Skills-Courses/)
 * [Collaborative Notes: Python](https://hackmd.io/@kkt008/gps-python-2023)
 * [Collaborative Notes: R](https://hackmd.io/@kkt008/gps-r-2023)